gobbyo/IoT/docs/tutorial-rasp-switchledsimple.md

 In this tutorial, you learn how to:

-- [todo]
+- Wire a Button Switch and Two LEDs to your Raspberry Pi
+- Code your Button Switch in a simple loop

 A button switch is a type of electrical switch that is activated by pressing a button.
 They are commonly used in electronic devices to turn them on or off, or to perform other functions such as adjusting the volume or changing the channel.
 The benefits of button switches include their ease of use and the ability to control electronic devices with a simple press of a button.
 Additionally, button switches are relatively inexpensive and widely available, making them a popular choice for use in a wide range of electronic devices.

 Following the diagram below, you'll wire a button switch to two LEDs, one red, another green, to show the states of the circuit.
 Note the various states of the LED's when pressing the button switch:

-1. When first starting, the red and green LEDs are off
+1. When first starting, the red and green LEDs are both off.
-1. When the button switch is pressed, the green LED turns on, while the red remains off
+1. When the button switch is pressed, the green LED turns on, while the red remains off.
-1. When the button switch is released, the green LED turns off, and the red turns on (until the button switch is pressed again)
+1. When the button switch is released, the green LED turns off, and the red turns on (until the button switch is pressed again).

     :::image type="content" source="media/tutorial-rasp-switchledsimple/switch2LEDs.gif" alt-text="Button switch with 2 LEDs":::